 The Departmental requirements for the Physics doctoral program are usually a minimum of six term-length graduate courses beyond the bachelor's degree level, plus research and thesis.
 Only two of these six graduate level courses can be jointly offered (double-numbered) with an undergraduate course.
-The required courses must also include two of the following three term-length courses or their equivalent:
+The required courses must also include courses from two of the following three categories or their equivalent:

-1. PHYS 831 Electromagnetic Theory or PHYS 832 Classical Electrodynamics or an approved substitute from the Department of Electrical and Computer Engineering or the Royal Military College,
+b) Electromagnetism: Electromagnetic Theory (831), Classical Electrodynamics (PHYS 832), Nonlinear Optics (PHYS 884), or an approved substitute from the Department of Electrical and Computer Engineering or the Royal Military College;

 In exceptional cases, subject to the approval of the Department of Physics, Engineering Physics & Astronomy, proficiency in Quantum Mechanics at the level of PHYS 345 will be accepted in lieu of PHYS 825.
 The requirement of PHYS 825 for PhD level students would thus be waived but the total course work requirement of the PhD is not reduced.